is8ac/aural2/paper/aural2.md

+---
-# Classifying a finite number of human intents from voice with slight negative latency, and solving the use mention distinction
+title: "Collecting training data to train an LSTM to classify a finite number of human intents from voice with slight negative latency, and solving the use mention distinction"

-Isaac Leonard
-[[ifleonar@us.ibm.com]{.underline}](mailto:ifleonar@us.ibm.com), Chris
-Dye [[dyec@us.ibm.com]{.underline}](mailto:dyec@us.ibm.com)
+author: "Isaac Leonard ifleonar@us.ibm.com, Chris Dye dyec@us.ibm.com"
+output:
+  markdown::pdf_document:
+    fig_caption: yes
+---

 **Abstract**
 ============
+It is desirable to have a model which takes as input a stream of audio and returns the action which the user is currently telling the machine to perform.
+Given a good set of labeled audio, it is relatively easy to train a Long Short-Term Memory (LSTM) model to do this.
+However obtaining such a set of labeled audio is difficult.

-We present Aural2, a data collection and labeling infrastructure capable of training an LSTM model to use voice to classify the action which a user wished to be performed.
-It is usually capable of correctly classifying an intent before the user has finished speaking; assuming latency to be measured from end of utterance, Aural2 has slight negative latency.
-Furthermore, Aural2 will automatically learn to integrate past context into its classification, allowing it to learn to accurately solve the use-mention distinction[^1], negating the need for wake-words.
+We present Aural2, a data collection and labeling infrastructure which helps users to quickly collecting high value training data with which it trains an LSTM model to accurately transform a stream of audio into the probability, for any given action, that the user is currently telling Aural2 to perform it.
+The models trained by Aural2 are usually capable of correctly classifying the users intent before the user has finished speaking; assuming latency to be measured from end of utterance, they has slight negative latency.
+Furthermore, the model will learn to integrate past context into its classifications, allowing it to learn to accurately solve the use-mention distinction[^1], and ignore commands directed at other voice assistants, all without itself requiring the use of wake-words.

 We describe the architecture of Aural2, its advantages over existing systems, its failings, and future directions for development.